refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 ## Adding form items

-The `<Form.item>` component is a sub-component of the `<Form>` component.
+The `<Form.Item>` component is a sub-component of the `<Form>` component.
 It accepts several props for configuring and adding basic or custom validation to input fields.

 Here's a list of some of its props: